Te Kooti's War: Pursuit

 Whitmore's column, now reinforced with men of the Armed Constabulary and numbering around 200 men, followed Te Kooti's tracks, having set out from Tūranga on 31 July, from where they had been transported via ship from Napier.
 The weather was poor and swelled the local rivers which they had to traverse, making progress slow.
-On 5 August at Waihau, the Poverty Bay militia that were part of Whitmore's force refused to advance any further on the grounds they had reached the boundary of their district.
-However, Whitmore's harsh treatment of them may have also been a factor.
-With them went their allied kūpapa.
+On 5 August at Waihau, the Poverty Bay militia that were part of Whitmore's force refused to advance any further on the grounds they had reached the boundary of their district; Whitmore's harsh treatment of them may have also been a factor.
+With the militia went their allied kūpapa.
 These departures reduced the column to around 120 men.
 The adverse weather also affected the progress of Te Kooti's followers, which included women and children, to Paparatu.